How To Meditate Better With Biohacking

-Learning how to meditate can feel daunting to beginners.
-Yet people have been meditating throughout history, and for good reason.
+Learning how to meditate can feel daunting if you’re a beginner.
+People have been meditating throughout history, and for good reason.
 Meditation rewires the circuitry in your brain, and the changes come with loads of benefits, like reduced stress, increased self-awareness, and improved health.

 When your mitochondria are strong, you feel awake and alert, and your body works.
 When they don’t have what they need to power you, you feel slow in your body and mind.
-Or worse, you end up with disease.
+Dysfunctional mitochondria can lead to brain fog, accelerated aging, and chronic diseases.

 Learning how to meditate and getting into a meditation groove is easier when your mitochondria are happy.
-Here are some ways to keep them tip-top.
+Here are some ways to keep them in a high-performing state:

 Avoid kryptonite (aka energy zappers)